lblod/app-lpdc-digitaal-loket/migration-scripts/tests-shacl/instances-concepts/questions.md

   => opsplitsen en dan wel terug met deftige shapes werken per type ?
   => als we opsplitsen en per type een shape restrictie doen, dan kun je ze nooit samen valideren ...; maar misschien is dat ook wel ok ?
   => shape split up into  instance-shape.ttl and concept-shape.ttl
+- Fix this ugly validation error by reintroducing a list of all languages (then at least it prints the list in the message)?